unofficialmonzocommunity/Code-of-Conduct/README.md

 # Code of Conduct
 Slack Code of Conduct

-This policy is a "living" document, and subject to change in the future.
-Please get in touch (see 'Alerting us' below) if you’d like to suggest any changes.

-The Monzo Community Forum and Developers Slack are places where Monzo users should feel welcome and included to share their opinions.
-And while we accept (and encourage) all manner of differing opinions, we also want to ensure people always feel safe 👍
+The Monzo User Slack is a place where Monzo users should feel welcome and included to share their opinions.
+And while it should be used for differing opinions, we also want to ensure people always feel safe 👍

-The purpose of this document is to outline our community values - what we do, and don’t, stand for - and the measures we take to protect them.
+The purpose of this document is to outline the community values - what we do, and don’t, stand for - and the measures we take to protect them.

 # Inclusivity 🙌
 We want everyone to feel included in our community.
 In particular, nobody should ever feel excluded on the basis of their: